-Program Chair: Dr. Iain K.B.
-Twaddle HSS Bldg., Room 219E
+Program Co-Chairs:

-Telephone: 735-2882; E-mail: itwaddle@uguam.uog.edu
+Dr. Iain K.B.
+Twaddle (HSS Bldg., Room 219E, Telephone: 735-2882; E-Mail: twaddle@uguam.uog.edu) Dr. Mary K. Fegurgur (HSSBldg., Rm 205B, Telephone: 735-2877; E-Mail: maryf@uguam.uog.edu)

 The Master of Science in Clinical Psychology is based on the scientist-practitioner model and is designed to provide students with comprehensive knowledge and skills to practice clinical psychology and conduct mental health research in Guam and the Micronesian region.
 The program will emphasize the social, cultural and political contexts of research, theory, and practice in clinical psychology and encourage students to develop professional skills that are responsive to the unique multicultural communities in this region.
 Specific objectives of the program are as follows: